-The long term psychological effects of dirty bulking are difficult to cope with as it is a constant cycle of disappointment.
+The long-term psychological effects of dirty bulking are difficult to cope with as it is a constant cycle of disappointment.

 You will either be fat but strong or skinny but lean; no real progress is made using this method and you will be one of those guys at the gym whose physique stays exactly the same year after year.

-Both methods will result in gains in body fat but, via the clean bulking route, it is much more controlled and will result in far fewer weeks of being in a caloric deficit diet when the bulk ends and summer approaches.
+Both methods will result in gains in body fat but, via the clean bulking route, it is much more controlled and will result in far fewer weeks of being on a caloric deficit diet when the bulk ends and summer approaches.

 It cannot be expressed enough that it is so much more difficult to get lean again after dirty bulking compared to clean bulking.

-When it comes to bulking the tale of the tortoise and the hare springs to mind; in this instance slow but steady will definitely end up winning the race.
+When it comes to bulking the tale of the tortoise and the hare springs to mind; in this instance, slow but steady will definitely end up winning the race.